dataanalysis3/datan3_2019/README.md

 The main text for this module is Grolemund and Wickham's *R for Data Science*.

 - G.Grolemund & H.Wickham.
 R for Data Science.
 Freely available at <http://r4ds.had.co.nz/>.

+For details on how to use R Markdown see:

+- Y.Xie, J.J.Allaire, G.Grolemund.
+(2018).
+[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/).

 There are many other resources that can help you with R. [DataCamp](https://www.datacamp.com/) is an online learning platform that covers most topics in this module.
 Also see a list of other resources here <https://www.tidyverse.org/learn/>.